dougy147/pdftoref/README.md

 When using the '-g' option, it automatically checks if the article is already in `$HOME/articles`.
 For an author who has published more than one paper during the same year, articles will not be confused (if they're really different articles, else `pdftoref` will pass), and the last article added to the `$HOME/articles` folder will be renamed this way : author_year_a.pdf.

+Will soon add an option to deactivate the "ask for title manually" sequence.

 ## Getting Started

 ### Prerequisites